Power Couple? AI Growth and Renewable Energy Investment: Literature

 First, our paper relates to work on directed innovation and carbon lock-in.
 In the directed technical change tradition, policy shifts private returns to steer invention; in a canonical model, \citet{acemoglu2012environment} show that well-designed climate policy can redirect innovation toward clean technologies and sustain the transition even after policy is relaxed.
 Empirically, higher energy prices and taxes reallocate inventive activity toward cleaner technologies \citep{aghion2016auto,popp2002}.
+A parallel tradition asks why cost-effective energy-saving technologies often diffuse slowly, the so-called ``energy paradox,'' and traces it to a combination of pollution and innovation-and-adoption market failures \citep{jaffe_stavins_1994,jaffe_newell_stavins_2005}, while a long-running debate considers whether well-designed environmental regulation can itself stimulate offsetting innovation \citep{porter_vanderlinde_1995}.
 Complementary operations management work makes the policy--diffusion margin explicit at the firm and market level, from early models of green design responses to environmental requirements \citep{chen2001design} to more recent analyses of how subsidy design, strategic supply, and regulatory uncertainty shape adoption and investment \citep{cohen2019commitment,cohen2016demanduncertainty,wang2021green}.
+We share this literature's interest in how environmental policy shapes technology, but the policy margin differs.
+Rather than steering invention between clean and dirty alternatives, clean-energy investment here sets the scale at which a developer deploys a single energy-intensive, adaptation-providing technology, and that equilibrium scale is what we study. \looseness=-1